 In accordance with the Drug Free Workplace Act of 1988 and the Drug Free Schools and Communities Amendments of 1989, ICAOM is committed to the prevention of drug and alcohol use.
-Therefore, the illegal possession, use, sale, or distribution of controlled drugs, narcotics, stimulants, depressants, hallucinogens, or drug paraphernalia, or the misuse of prescription drugs or alcohol while on the school premises or at any ICAOM sponsored event, is strictly prohibited.
+Therefore, the illegal possession, use, sale, or distribution of controlled drugs, narcotics, stimulants, depressants, hallucinogens, or drug paraphernalia, or the misuse of prescription drugs or alcohol is strictly prohibited.
 Violation of this policy is considered unprofessional conduct and is subject to disciplinary action up to and including suspension, expulsion from the program, or termination of employment.

 Substance abuse in a medical setting can pose a threat to the safety of patients and others.
-Any student or employee on campus or at any ICAOM sponsored event whom an administrative or instructional staff member has reasonable grounds to believe is under the influence of illegal drugs or alcohol may be requested to leave.
+Any student or employee, administration or instructional staff member who you believe to being under the influence of illegal drugs or alcohol may be requested to leave.
 Failure to immediately leave upon request will require notification of law enforcement for assistance.
 Refusal to cooperate may result in suspension, expulsion, or termination of employment.